 Applicants may hold grants or fellowships from other organizations concurrent with a RSVP Field-Development Grant.

-- A c.v. for each collaborator on the project not to exceed two single-spaced pages per c.v.: This document should include current and past employment; education; recent publications, awards, and honors.
+b) A c.v. for each collaborator on the project, not to exceed two single-spaced pages per c.v., uploaded in PDF, .docx, or RTF format: This document should include current and past employment; education; recent publications, awards, and honors.

-- A narrative proposal not to exceed five single-spaced pages: This document must: 1) describe both the larger project as well as that portion of the project for which the application seeks funding; 2) provide a plan of work for the proposed award period and indicate who will be responsible for each task; 3) articulate in clear prose how the project will advance research on the nineteenth-century periodical press as well as the audience(s) for the proposed publication(s); and 4) describe the dissemination and plan for the final product.
+c) A narrative proposal not to exceed five single-spaced pages, uploaded in PDF, .docx, or RTF format.
+This document must: 1) describe both the larger project as well as that portion of the project for which the application seeks funding; 2) provide a plan of work for the proposed award period and indicate who will be responsible for each task; 3) articulate in clear prose how the project will advance research on the nineteenth-century periodical press as well as the audience(s) for the proposed publication(s); and 4) describe the dissemination and plan for the final product.
 For digital projects, include a brief statement of how the project will be sustained.

-- An itemized budget spreadsheet not to exceed one page indicating how the award would be spent during the proposed grant.
+d) An itemized budget spreadsheet not to exceed one page, uploaded in PDF, .docx, or RTF format.
+This document should indicate how the award would be spent during the proposed grant.

-- A one-page budget justification, including other grant or institutional support for the larger project.
+e) A one-page budget justification, uploaded in PDF, .docx, or RTF format.
+This document should justify the budget, including other grant or institutional support for the larger project.

-- Two letters of recommendation: Applicants are responsible for soliciting letters of recommendation.
+f) The names and email addresses for two recommenders familiar with the proposed project.
+Once the applicant enters these into the application portal, each recommender will receive an email with a link to upload a recommendation letter directly into the application system.
+Recommendation letters are due by March 31, 2018.
+Applicants are responsible for soliciting letters of recommendation.
 Letters should address the evaluation criteria below.
 While the absence of letters from an application will not make it ineligible, letters that arrive late (or not at all) may make an application less competitive.